Renal artery stenosis

 - contrast-enhanced MRA: gadolinium is used as a contrast agent

-Three-dimensional reconstruction technique offers a sensitivity and specificity values around 90 to 100% 7.
+Three-dimensional reconstruction technique offers sensitivity and specificity values around 90 to 100% 7.
 In some cases, renal impairment does not permit the use of contrast, in which case TOF imaging is beneficial.

 ACE inhibitor scintigraphy

 - the affected kidney with renovascular hypertension shows impaired function due to ACE inhibition; based on this principle scintigraphy has been very much useful for diagnosis of renal artery stenosis

-- it is performed by IV administration of enalapril maleate after 15 minutes
+- performed by IV administration of enalapril maleate after 15 minutes

 - sequential images and scintigraphic curves are plotted for the renal cortex and pelvis; renal uptake is measured for every 1-2 min interval after administering the IV injection

 - typical isotopes used are Tc-99m MAG3, Tc-99m DTPA or I-123 ortho-iodohippurate 6

-- the scintigram will be interpreted as either low, intermediate or high probability
+- interpreted as either low, intermediate or high probability